 - muscle pain,

 - new loss of taste or smell.

-Anyone who is experiencing symptoms associated with COVID-19 or who thinks they have been exposed to the virus via travel or contact with others should call their health care provider to talk with a medical professional as soon as possible.
-If you are sick, do not report to campus for work, classes or any other reason.
+Anyone who is experiencing symptoms associated with COVID-19 or who thinks they have been exposed to the virus via travel or contact with others should stay home, complete the symptom tracker on myMU so Cougar Care can contact you with further guidance.
+If you are sick, do not report to campus for work or class.

 Students should call Student Health Services at 570-674-6276.

 Quarantine at Home